 Below are the current bills of interest that have been filed thus far.
-Each week, the report will prioritize in the following manner: New legislation filed, priority, monitor, and tracking.
+Each week, the report will prioritize in the following manner: priority, monitor, and tracking.
 New bill information (i.e. new committee assignments, companion bills, etc.) can easily be seen in RED text.
-The new bills will be moved to their proper category in subsequent reports.